-For example, if you want to learn about the experiences of BAME patients across a particular area, how would you go about forming the right questions to ask?
+For example, if you want to learn about the experiences of a particular group of ethnic minority patients across a particular area, how would you go about forming the right questions to ask?
 How would you approach the population?
 And how general or specific will your population need to be?